calipho-sib/cellosaurus/README.md

 Cellosaurus
 ===========

+From the CALIPHO gropu of the SIB Swiss Institute of Bioinformatics; neXtProt project

 ##A knowledge resources on cell lines

 The Cellosaurus is a knowledge resource on cell lines.
 It attempt to describe all cell lines used in biomedical research.